jacklowrie/.config/kitty/README.md

 **tldr** if you put a `.icns` file in this directory and change the name to `kitty.app.icns`, kitty will automatically use it everywhere on mac. changing the name is key - all other `.icns` will be ignored.
 The other method is brittle on mac.
 My favorite/current is in version-control.
-Credit: [k0nserv](https://github.com/k0nserv/kitty-icon)

 ## Ignored files